Places to visit in Nicosia

 There are a few hotels and plenty of small boutique hotels and apartments near the charming centre of the town to choose from.
 Most apartments offer accommodation for a minimum of four guests and can be surprisingly good value for money.

 If you are looking for accommodation near the centre, during fairs or conferences, you should book well ahead.
-Good hotel choices include the Cleopatra Hotel, the Almond Business Hotel, the Classic Hotel, the Centrum Hotel, and the MAP Boutique Hotel.
+Good hotel choices include the Hilton Nicosia, the Cleopatra Hotel, the Almond Business Hotel, the Classic Hotel, the Centrum Hotel, and the MAP Boutique Hotel.
 If you are looking for homes with more privacy have a look at the Central Park Residence, the Manolia City Residences and the Angel Suites.

 Search and find the best flight deals online Compare airfares from 728 airlines and hundreds of travel sites.